vanshikasinghqa/qualithon_track2.java/README.md

 ## Challenge Objective
 1. Fix failing test scripts if the failure is not a defect.
 The web application under test is https://www.imdb.com/
 2. Create new test cases for imdb application.
 Test requirement and test method stub is available in test class
-3. Update tests code to execute tests on RottenTomatoes https://www.rottentomatoes.com/.
-Update page objects and functions for rottentomatoes.
+3. Update tests code to execute tests on Rotten Tomatoes https://www.rottentomatoes.com/.
+Update page objects and functions for rotten tomatoes.

 ## Test Cases
 ### Implemented Tests